 Homelessness: Duty to refer

-The public services who need to refer their services users to us are:
+The public services who need to refer their service users to local authorities are:

-If you are working with a customer who you are concerned may be homeless or at risk of becoming homeless but you're not from an organisation on this list please contact us for advice:
+Please note: If you are working with a customer who you are concerned may be homeless or at risk of becoming homeless but you're not from an organisation on this list, please contact us for advice:

 How to make the referral

-If you want to refer one of your service users to us you will need to get their consent first, ideally in writing.
+If your service user is on the above list and you want to refer them to us, you will need to get their consent first, ideally in writing.
 Consent is not required for referrals made to safeguard children or vulnerable adults.

 Once you have their consent, please complete this form: